micahcowan/fbdasm/BUGS.md

 ## Overflow When Subtracting Zero

+(This bug does not exist in Family BASIC v2, only v3.)

 An **OV**erflow error is emitted when subtracting 0 from -32,768 (the minimum value for a (16-bit) integer in Family BASIC), even though the value won't change.

 Example: